Ne-Lexa/php-zip/README.md

 - [ZipFile::deleteFromGlob](#Documentation-ZipFile-deleteFromGlob) - deletes a entries in the archive using glob pattern.
 - [ZipFile::deleteFromRegex](#Documentation-ZipFile-deleteFromRegex) - deletes a entries in the archive using PCRE pattern.
 - [ZipFile::deleteAll](#Documentation-ZipFile-deleteAll) - deletes all entries in the ZIP archive.
+- [ZipFile::disableEncryption](#Documentation-ZipFile-disableEncryption) - disable encryption for all entries that are already in the archive.
+- [ZipFile::disableEncryptionEntry](#Documentation-ZipFile-disableEncryptionEntry) - disable encryption of an entry defined by its name.
 - [ZipFile::extractTo](#Documentation-ZipFile-extractTo) - extract the archive contents.
 - [ZipFile::getAllInfo](#Documentation-ZipFile-getAllInfo) - returns detailed information about all entries in the archive.
 - [ZipFile::getArchiveComment](#Documentation-ZipFile-getArchiveComment) - returns the Zip archive comment.